joses166/job-test-springbatch/README.md

 # job-test-springbatch
-This is an application about Java 17, Spring Boot 3 and Spring Batch.
+This is an application about Java 17, Spring Boot 3 and Spring Batch 5.